ayonious/aprender-espanol/README.md

 6. Angola 🇦🇴
 7. São Tomé and Príncipe 🇸🇹

-## People who speak Italian
+## 🇮🇹 Italian speakers (the romantic language family!)

 1. Italy 🇮🇹
 2. Sanmarino 🇸🇲

-# So why not learn Spanish?
+## 🎉 So why not learn Spanish?

-# 🗺️ 🥑 🌮 💃🕺🪕
+### Because life's too short not to order tacos in perfect Spanish!

+**What you'll get:**
+- 📚 Comprehensive Spanish grammar notes and examples
+- 🎯 Interactive learning materials
+- 🚀 From "Hola" to "¡Soy fluido en español!"
+- 🌮 The ability to authentically compliment someone's abuela's cooking

+---

+### 🎊 Ready to start? ¡Vámonos!

+> *"To have another language is to possess a second soul."* - Charlemagne

+Made with ❤️ for Spanish learners everywhere 🌍✨